FREE HDR TUTORIAL - WINDOWS PC

-In Aperture priority mode, when you change the Aperture using the aperture dial the camera’s super smart insides will automatically adjust the shutter speed for you like magic!
-If you want a fast shutter speed you should adjust your aperture to the smallest numerical value e.g. f/2.8.
+When you are in Aperture priority mode, when you change the Aperture the camera’s super smart insides will automatically adjust the shutter speed for you like magic!
+If you want a fast shutter speed you should open up your aperture to the smallest numerical value e.g. f/2.8.
 But if you want a slow shutter speed, e.g. 30 seconds, then you should close up your aperture to its largest numerical value e.g. f/22.
 Slow shutter speeds are how photographers get all those milky ocean water shots and fast shutter speeds will allow you to freeze movement from say people walking on the street.
 The other thing to consider with Apertures is that a lens produces its sharpest images corner to corner in the middle of its aperture range, which is around f8 to f11, just something to remember.

 What ISO to choose?

 In Aperture priority mode you also have the ability to change the ISO and this also can have a BIG impact on the type of image you create.
 As we have just learnt, if you select an aperture your camera will automatically apply a shutter speed for you.
-Equally so, if you change your ISO then the camera will adjust your Shutter Speed to compensate for an evenly exposed image!
+Equally so, if you change your ISO then it will adjust your Shutter Speed to compensate for an even exposure!
 Cameras are amazing little devices.

 Extra Extra info to think about:

 - Always shoot in RAW.
 A RAW file offers so much more depth when you process the images in Aurora, or any photography software in fact.
 You can use JPEG’s in Aurora but the results won’t be nearly as magical, just so you know.

 - Shooting after the rain in a city at night is one of the coolest times to shoot HDR images as light reflects off everything.